zayaankhatib/airplop/README.md

 # AirPlop

-Node.js command line tool to transfer files from a computer running node.js to any device with a browser on your local network.
+A play off of Apple's AirDrop, AirPlop is a Node.js command line tool to transfer files from a computer running node.js to any device with a browser on your local network.
 Great for getting files from a computer to a tablet or phone without the need to put it in the cloud first.

 ## Installation